 Last but not least, my recipe calls for 1/4 cup of dough for each nice and big cookie and they bake for about 12-17 minutes.
 It really depends on your oven.
 Just keep a close eye on them after the 12-minute mark.
-You want to bake cookies less rather than more so the cookies are ooey-gooey on the inside, crisp on the outside, and with perfect pockets of melted chocolate chunks.
+You want to bake cookies less rather than more so the cookies are ooey-gooey on the inside, crisp on the outside.

 Honestly, just writing this is making my mouth water.
 These are the ultimate Chocolate Chip Cookies and I cannot wait to hear what you Bold Bakers think!
 Please leave a review and your comments below.
 And make sure to submit your own photos on this page for everyone to see!